hegwin/Spark/README.md

   2. Visit `http://localhost:4567` in your browser

 ## System Configuration
-If needed, do some configuration to run this project when the server start up.
+If needed, do some configuration to run this project automatically when the server start up.